larabros/elogram/README.md

 }
 ```

-Now, when you navigate to your page, you should be redirected to an Instagram login page.
-After logging in, you should be redirected back to your page and you should be able to see your access token.
-Copy the whole string and save for future use.
+After logging in, you should be redirected back to the `$redirectUri` and you should be able to see your access token.
+Copy the whole JSON string and save for future use.

 ### Making requests with an access token

-Once you have retrieved an access token, use it to instantiate
+Once you have retrieved an access token, use it to instantiate:

 ``` php
 $instagram = new \Instagram\Instagram($clientId, $clientSecret, $accessToken, $redirectUrl);